colenliu/django-react/README.md

 # django-react

-A simple project in the form of a contact list, built with Django REST framework, Python, React, and Javascript.
+A simple project in the form of a contact list - built with Django REST framework, Python, React, and Javascript.

 ### To Run: